Free Kitchen Hacks eBook

 Burrata Pesto Pasta paired with Taittinger Prestige Rose

-• Linguine.
-Or any other pasta of choice.
+I used linguine, but you really can make this vegetarian pasta recipe with any pasta of choice.
 You will cook the pasta al dente and conserve some of the pasta water to use in the pesto sauce.

-• Pesto.
-You can buy it pre-made or make your own homemade pesto.
+You can buy the pesto pre-made or make your own homemade pesto.

-• Burrata.
-A super-soft white Italian cheese that consists of mozzarella filled with cream.
+Burrata is a super-soft white Italian cheese that consists of mozzarella filled with cream and it is unbelievably delicious when paired with pesto!

 Ingredients for Burrata Pesto Pasta including crushed red pepper flakes, burrata, linguine, pesto, and olive oil